sysdiglabs/promcat-resources/resources/aws-rds/INSTALL.md

 ## Creating an AWS IAM Policy
 The exporter needs permissions to access the resources from the AWS account.

-First, create an AWS IAM policy on your AWS infrastructure allowing read CloudWatch metrics and get resources by tags.
+First, create an AWS IAM policy on your AWS infrastructure.
+The policy should allow the account to read CloudWatch metrics and get resources by tags.
 An examlle AWS IAM configuration is given below:

 ```json